-Get a real flavour and understanding of Irish folklore and enjoy some craic and music with this tour.
+Get a real flavor and understanding of Irish folklore and enjoy some craic and music with this tour.
 At musical evenings in Brazen Head Pub, you will hear some of the best genuine traditional music still being played.

 Alongside all of this is the fact that the Irish publican has also been known to serve the odd pint or two!
 While all around Ireland great watering holes are to be found it has to be said that certain locations are simply a cut above the rest in terms of pubs and restaurants.
-To this end, the Irish Pub & Folk Tour does its very best to direct guests to the best of what Ireland’s social scene has to offer: those special social centres renowned for their atmosphere, food and superb traditional music.
+To this end, the Irish Pub & Folk Tour does its very best to direct guests to the best of what Ireland’s social scene has to offer: those special social centers renowned for their atmosphere, food and superb traditional music.

-As your journey takes you between these towns in the east, south and west of Ireland, you will have to the opportunity to catch a glimpse of some of the most beautiful & picturesque landscapes that Ireland has to offer.
+As your journey takes you between these towns in the east, south, and west of Ireland, you will have to the opportunity to catch a glimpse of some of the most beautiful & picturesque landscapes that Ireland has to offer.
 This combined with the intriguing history and culture you will be exposed to on your trip will undoubtedly make for an unforgettable vacation.
 This tour will provide you with a real insight into the country of Ireland, its people and their way of life.

 Overnights for this tour:

 Rental of a economy-size car.
 Included with your car is all compulsory insurances - Collision Damage Waiver insurance (CDW with an excess/deductible), theft protection insurance, location fee of €30, Road fund tax, sales tax at 13.5%, unlimited free mileage, third party liability insurance, 24 hour peace of mind breakdown cover.

 Prices are per person based on 2 persons in each room with full Irish breakfast and taxes included.
 A single supplement will apply to rooms and car rental in the case of single occupancy.

 Please note that we charge in Euros (€).
 Prices in other currencies are for indication only and subject to fluctuation.